plexus/yaks/yaks/README.md

 ```

 If the mapper is left unspecified, Yaks will inspect whatever you pass
+it, and call `derive_mapper_from_single_object` or `derive_mapper_from_collection`
+depending on whether the given object is a collection or not.
+If the object responds
+to `to_ary` it is considered a collection.

+### derive_mapper_from_collection
-it, and try various constant lookups based on naming.
+This method will try various constant lookups based on naming.
 These all happen
 in the configured namespace, which defaults to the Ruby top level.

-If the object responds to `to_ary` it is considered a collection.
-If
-the first object in the collection has a class of `Widget`, and the
+If the first object in the collection has a class of `Widget`, and the
 configured namespace is `API`, then these are tried in turn

 * `API::WidgetCollectionMapper`